ZMBT Expressions¶

 .

-In addition to what is descrived above, composition also has a special rule for literals beyond the initial term - they are interpreted as predicates,
+In addition to what is described above, composition also applies a special rule to literals beyond the initial term - they are interpreted as predicates,

 .
 To treat literal 3

-as a constant expression, envelop it in user-defined constant as C(3)
+as a constant expression, quote it as Q(3)

 .